tg12/Unintended-garbage-collection/README.md

 >  - Are your SSH keys sat on some server somewhere in the Ukraine, China, Or elsewhere
 >  - Are you backing up for the world to mirror?
->  - Are your server logs with sensitive  information sat freely available to the world on a server in China
+>  - Are your server logs with sensitive information sat freely available to the world on a server somewhere
 >  - Is your favourite TV show on a server free to download
 >  - Are your company accounts sat there for the world to see....
+>  - Do you have documents published available for your competitors to view?
 >  - Plus many more

 Useful for alot of reasons